KSP-KOS/KOS/doc/source/structures/vessels/rcs.rst

     :access: Get only
     :type: :ref:`scalar <scalar>` (kN)

-    Taking into account the thrust limiter tweakable setting, how much thrust would this rcs thruster give if the throttle was max at its current thrust limit setting and atmospheric pressure conditions.
+    Taking into account the thrust limiter tweakable setting, how much thrust would this rcs thruster give at its current thrust limit setting and atmospheric pressure conditions, if one of the control axes that activated it (yaw, pitch, roll, fore, aft, or top) was maxxed .

 .. _rcs_AVAILABLETHRUSTAT: